kristjanreba/cross-lingual-classification-of-tweet-sentiment/README.md

 The folder also contains file *classification_LASER.py* where experiments with LASER+ML are defined.

 In the *data* folder there is a folder *twitter_sentiment* containing twitt IDs with coresponding hand labels.
 We can use those IDs to download the twitts using *download_twitts.py*.

+Code might need some adjustment depending on what experiments you want to run, what data you want to use and what platform you are using.